We might be biased, but we think Orkney is one of the most beautiful places in the country to get out and about with a camera.

 This natural arch is one of our favourite places in Orkney, and showcases the joys of island hopping.
 Jump on a ferry or flight to Stronsay and collect your free hire bike at the local shop before cycling across this beautiful island, full of bays, beaches and wildlife.
 You'll find the Vat of Kirbister on the east coast and it's a real Orkney highlight.
 Just sit down amongst the wildflowers and watch the birds skim in and out of this collapsed sea cave - you won't want to leave in a hurry.

 St Magnus Cathedral stands in the heart of Kirkwall, Orkney's old Viking town.
 Named after the patron saint of the islands, the cathedral is built with beautiful red sandstone that glows in the summer sunshine.
-You can walk around the surrounding kirkyard or take a tour of the upper levels of the cathedral itself - the perfect way to explore the secrets of this stunning building.
+You can walk around the surrounding kirkyard or take a look inside the cathedral itself - the perfect way to explore the secrets of this stunning building.

 Rackwick is one of those special locations, a place completely unique and somewhere you'll want to visit again and again.
 Drive through mountainous hills, past an ancient tomb and white-tailed eagles, to find Hoy's old crofting community, with its stone-built houses and pristine bouldery beach.
 It's also the starting point for a walk to the Old Man of Hoy, if you can tear yourself away.